Anne-alysis/GameOfThronesLeague/README.md

 # GameOfThronesLeague

 Python version of https://github.com/Anne-alysis/GameOfThronesLeagueSpark.
-The code structure of the Spark version is preferable, and I plan to update the Python version to be more maintainable in line with the Spark structure.
+The code structure of the Spark version is preferable, and this branch is a draft of more maintainable code in line with the Spark code structure.

 # Introduction